isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion11">
     <label for="accordion11"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">**If I have already claimed my CDC Vouchers 2021, will my CDC Vouchers 2022 be automatically reflected in the same SMS voucher link?</span></label>
     <div>
 			<p>Even if you have already claimed your CDC Vouchers 2021, you will need to claim your CDC Vouchers 2022 again.
-The claim process is similar for both tranches of the scheme.
+The claim process is similar for both schemes.
 You may visit go.gov.sg/cdcv and log in with your Singpass account.
 Only one member of the household is required to claim on behalf of the household.</p>

-<p>Choose CDC Vouchers 2022 to claim another $100 CDC Vouchers.
+<p>Choose CDC Vouchers 2022 to claim your set of $100 CDC Vouchers.
 Claim CDC Vouchers 2021 if you have not claimed your previous set of $100 CDC Vouchers for 2021.</p>

 <p>The voucher links will be sent to your registered mobile number via an SMS by RedeemSG.
 The voucher links for both CDC Vouchers 2021 and CDC Vouchers 2022 are different. </p>